Herne Bay cycling and walking improvements Herne Bay cycling and walking improvements

 There are 4 different types of traffic-calming treatments:

-- Cross-intersection speed table.
+- Cross-intersection speed table

-- T-intersection speed table.
+- T-intersection speed table

-- Mid-block speed table.
+- Mid-block speed treatments

-- Boundary speed table.
+- Boundary speed table

 Cross-intersection speed tables are proposed where local streets intersect with other local streets in all 4 directions.